Building a Dynamic SaaS Email Marketing Strategy – A Guide [2024]

 Win-back emails are targeted to your inactive customers who have previously been engaged with your brand and product.
 This can mean subscribing, making a purchase, emailing, visiting your website, or a combination of these or other things.
 For whatever reason, they’ve remained inactive for a certain period of time – typically, about 3-6 months, but this varies for every business depending on its customer journey and purchase cycle.

-It’s good to plan and send your win-back email campaign earlier than seems necessary because you can offer options and incentives to stick with you and gather users' feedback while their experience with your business is fresh in their minds.
+It’s wise to plan and send your win-back email campaign earlier than seems necessary because you can offer options and incentives to stick with you and gather users' feedback while their experience with your business is fresh in their minds.
 Whether they had a poor experience, switched to a competing product, or no longer have a need for what you offer, win-back emails can help you understand and address these issues.

 Transactional emails

 Transactional emails are the simplest form of SaaS email you can send.
-They’re related to account activity and transactions and can include anything from billing reminders and failed payment alerts, to password resets, subscription renewals, and product activity updates.
+They’re related to account activity and transactions and can include anything from billing reminders and failed payment alerts to password resets, subscription renewals, and product activity updates.

 Since this type of email has essential user information, it often comes with the highest open rates.
 So, transactional emails present a great opportunity to include marketing content, like product announcements and tips, alongside the main message.